Jose Altuve Player Props: Astros vs. Dodgers

-The Houston Astros and Jose Altuve, who went 0-for-3 last time in action, battle Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+On Saturday, Jose Altuve (.364 slugging percentage in past 10 games, with zero homers) and the Houston Astros face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless performance in his most recent game (0-for-4) against the Dodgers.

 Jose Altuve Game Info & Props vs. the Dodgers